xabbu42/Master/arbeit.md

 Annotated S4 Formulas and Proofs
 ================================

+As we have already seen, all symbol occurrances in a Gentzen style proof can be divided in disjoint equivalence classes of corresponding symbol occurrances which are called families.
+In this text we will be mainly concerned with the families of $□$ occurrences and their polarities as defined below.
+We will therefore define annotated formulas, sequents and proof trees in this chapter which make the families and polarities of $□$ explicit in the notation and useable in definitions.

 \Begin{definition}[polarity]
 We assign a *positive* or *negative polarity* relative to $A$ to all subformulas occurrences $B$ in $A$ as follows: